syncfusion-content/wpf-docs/wpf/TreeViewAdv/Getting-Started.md

 To create the TreeViewAdv control through designer, do the below steps

-1. Drag the TreeViewAdv control from the toolbox onto your WPF application.
+1.Drag the TreeViewAdv control from the toolbox onto your WPF application.